 The Latest

-In December 2025, President Trump paused immigration applications for individuals from the 19 countries previously subject to the near total travel ban imposed in June 2025.
-Trump also suspended all asylum processing and initiated a review of asylum decisions made during the Biden administration, further deepening an already strained immigration system.
 In October, the administration set the 2026 refugee admissions ceiling at just 7,500—the lowest cap since the U.S. refugee program was established in 1980.
 Refugee slots will now “primarily be allocated among Afrikaners from South Africa” and “other victims of illegal or unjust discrimination in their respective homelands.”
+The administration has also terminated the Temporary Protected Status of more than 1.5 million individuals legally authorized to work in the United States.

 The belief in America as a welcoming nation for immigrants is tied to our belief in the American Dream—where immigrants with dreams for a better future can work hard enough and dream big enough to make it here.
 And while we have never fully lived up to that idea, one area where we’re had remarkable bipartisan cooperation over the last half century is in our commitment to resettling refugees.